FlixMobility extends Series F at $2B+ valuation as it gears up to add cars to its bus and train network – TechCrunch

-Back in July it emerged that FlixMobility — the company behind the network of ubiquitous green FlixBus coaches that crisscross Europe and parts of the US — had raised about €500 million in the largest-ever round of funding for a German tech company.
+Back in July it emerged that FlixMobility — the company behind the network of ubiquitous green FlixBus coaches that crisscross Europe and parts of the U.S. — had raised about €500 million in the largest-ever round of funding for a German tech company.
 That turned out not to be the full story.
-Today, the company is announcing that the round has now been extended substantially, according to founder and CEO Jochen Engert, with contributions from a new set of investors: Baillie Gifford, Luxor Capital Group, Odyssey 44 and additional investment provided through funds managed by BlackRock.
+Today, the company is announcing that the round has now been extended substantially, according to founder and CEO Jochen Engert, with contributions from a new set of investors: Baillie Gifford, Luxor Capital Group and Odyssey 44, with additional investment provided through funds managed by BlackRock.

 Engert said FlixMobility will be using the money to “move on from a business perspective” (I don’t think he meant it as a pun, but it’s a good one), and that means growth in a number of ways.
-They include expanding into new markets in South America and Asia and further into the US; bringing trains onto its network by way of FlixTrain; launching a new group-focused service, FlixBus Charter; and by next year, startup up a long-distance ride-sharing brand, FlixCar.
-It’s also been working on a smaller “pilot” project, Flix2Fly, to consider how to bring some air routes into the mix as well.
+They include expanding into new markets in South America and Asia and further into the U.S.; bringing trains onto its network by way of FlixTrain; launching a new group-focused service, FlixBus Charter; and, by next year, starting up a long-distance ridesharing brand, FlixCar.
+It’s also been working on a smaller “pilot” project, Flix2Fly, to consider how to bring some air routes into the mix, as well.

 The aim, he said in an interview, is to build a wider “transportation marketplace for customers looking for affordable mobility.”